adform/adform-tracking-ios-sdk/README.md

 The use of Adform Tracking SDK requires the following:

-* Xcode 9.0 or later.
+* Xcode 13.0 beta 5 or later.
-* Requires deployment target 9.0 or later.
+* Requires deployment target 12.0 or later.
 * Requires ARC to be enabled.

 [**Please folow Migration guide below if you are updating SDK to version 1.0.**](https://github.com/adform/adform-tracking-ios-sdk#upgrading-to-10)